-According to the Florida Community Land Trust Institute, “In the Community Land Trust (CLT) model, housing is made affordable by separating its value from the value of the land underneath it.”
+According to the Florida Community Land Trust Institute, “housing is made affordable by separating its value from the value of the land underneath it.”

-In other words, the homeowner buys the house, but not the land.
+In other words, the homeowner buys the house but not the land.
 The land is owned by the organization.
-The homeowner pays a monthly mortgage to a lender and a monthly payment called a “ground lease,” which goes directly to the CLT organization and ensures the homeowner’s right to exclusive use of the land.
+The homeowner pays a monthly mortgage to a lender and a monthly payment called a “ground lease” directly to the CLT organization, which ensures the homeowner’s right to exclusive use of the land.
 This arrangement keeps the homeowner’s monthly payments low.

 Conservation Land Trust

-Conservation land trusts aim to secure land for the health and safety of all Americans and the country’s future generations.
-From pure drinking water and clean air to protection from natural disasters, conservation land trusts protect the natural resources of land that has been donated through a conservation easement.
+Conservation land trusts aim to secure land and wildlife for the health and safety of all Americans and the country’s future generations.
+From pure drinking water and clean air to protection from natural disasters, conservation land trusts protect the natural resources of land that have been donated through a conservation easement.